DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

 - Docker: Deploy the containerized application.
 - LangChain: To create a chain to run LLM, prompt and tools.
 - OpenRouter API (keys) for LLMs: LLM invokation are done with API endopoints (Llama 3.2 30b).
-- Google APIs: Build connections to Google Gmail client and app API to Google Sheets.
+- Google APIs: Build connections to the Google Gmail client and app API to Google Sheets.

 ## 03. How to Run